 South Africa's rand clings on to post-Fed windfall after recession shock

-JOHANNESBURG, March 4 (Reuters) - South Africa's rand firmed early on Wednesday, finding relief from a surprise rate cut the U.S. central bank after a sharp selloff triggered by data showing the economy was in recession.
+JOHANNESBURG, March 4 (Reuters) - South Africa's rand firmed on Wednesday, finding relief in a surprise rate cut by the U.S. central bank after a sharp selloff triggered by data showing the economy is in recession.

-At 0715 GMT the rand ZAR=D3 was 0.36% firmer at 15.3600 per dollar, backing down from a five-session best of 15.2100 on Tuesday touched after U.S. Federal Reserve delivered an emergency 50 basis point lending rate cut just as local markets closed.
+At 1525 GMT, the rand ZAR=D3 was 0.71% firmer at 15.3000 per dollar, backing down from a five-session best of 15.2100 on Tuesday touched after the U.S. Fed delivered an emergency 50 basis point lending rate cut just as local markets closed.

-Before that the stats agency reported Africa's most advanced economy had entered its second recession in two years in the final quarter of last year, shrinking by forecast-smashing 1.4% as a swathe of industries were hit by months of regular power outages.
+Before that, the stats agency reported Africa's most advanced economy had entered its second recession in two years in the final quarter of last year, shrinking by a forecast-smashing 1.4% as a swathe of industries were hit by months of regular power outages.

-The data stoked already bearish sentiment around the currency following last week's budget where treasury chopped its 2020 growth forecast to 0.9% and announced estimates of a higher budget deficit - making a credit downgrade by Moody's at month-end a near certainty.
+The data stoked already bearish sentiment around the currency following last week's budget in which the treasury chopped its 2020 growth forecast to 0.9% and announced estimates of a higher budget deficit - making a credit downgrade by Moody's at the end of the month a near certainty.

-While the Fed move set off some big inflows into emerging markets as the greenback to a knock to hover near five-month lows, early morning moves in risk assets were more muted as investors tried to digest the ongoing impact of the coronavirus.
+While the Fed move set off some big inflows into emerging markets as the greenback hovered near five-month lows, early morning moves in risk assets were more muted as investors tried to digest the ongoing impact of the coronavirus.

-Bonds, which have also traded in a volatile range, were on the frontfoot, with the yield on the 10-year 2030 government issue ZAR20230= down 9 basis points to 8.875%.
+Bonds, which have also traded in a volatile range, were on the front foot, with the yield on the 10-year 2030 government issue ZAR20230= down 9 basis points at 8.875%.

 ((mfuneko.toyana@thomsonreuters.com; +27117753153; Reuters Messaging: mfuneko.toyana.thomsonreuters.com@reuters.net))